 I now have a range of “travel shoes” at home that I know are both comfortable and versatile enough for me to travel with regularly.
 For warm-weather trips, I usually travel with a pair of walking sandals, a pair of dressy flats, and a pair of casual walking shoes.
 For colder weather, I swap out the sandals for short boots.

-RELATED: My Favorite Shoes for Travel in 2021
+RELATED: My Favorite Shoes for Travel

 4. Workout gear if you don't regularly work out at home